 A polarizer is an essential part of a photographer’s kit because it’s one of the only filters that cannot be recreated with editing software.
-Instead of digging too much into the science of how they work, in this post I simply want to let the animations do most of the talking.
-I have been through some of my archives to find examples of just how much a polarizer can alter your image, and once you see them I feel certain that you’ll understand just how worthwhile it is to have one of these in your bag!
+Instead of digging too much into the science of how they work, I want to let the animations do most of the talking in this post.
+I have been through some of my archives to find examples of just how much a polarizer can alter your image, and once you see them, I feel sure that you’ll understand just how worthwhile it is to have one of these in your bag!

 Here’s what a circular polarizing filter can do for you…